 So how can you make sure you’re one of the 8% of people who actually achieve their New Year’s Resolutions?

-- Firstly, commit yourself to achieving your goals and not merely writing them down as a wish list and hiding them away in a draw.
-Hang them up somewhere prominent daily reminder of what you have committed yourself to.
+- Firstly, commit yourself to achieve your goals and not merely writing them down as a wish list and hiding them away in a draw.
+Hang them up a somewhere prominent daily reminder of what you have committed yourself to.
 Visual representation of these goals will also help to reinforce your intentions.

-- Given that new goals and intentions can add to an already busy and full life, re-prioritise and get rid of excess activities that aren’t important in order to allow ’space’ for your new intentions
+- Given that new goals and intentions can add to an already busy and full life, re-prioritize and get rid of excess activities that aren’t important in order to allow ’space’ for your new intentions

 Make this coming year one in which you are truly able to flourish and achieve some positive personal changes.
 What will you do differently?

-If you need support, Hypno-Coaching can help you to achieve your goals this year, by surfacing and removing any subconscious limitations, habits, patterns and thoughts that may hold you back.
+If you need support, Hypno-Coaching can help you to achieve your goals this year, by surfacing and removing any subconscious limitations, habits, patterns, and thoughts that may hold you back.

 About the Author: